 Where c is the speed of light and ε₀ is the permittivity of free space (another fundamental constant related to the electric field).
 This equation highlights the deep connection between electricity, magnetism, and light, all mediated by these fundamental constants.
 The fact that the speed of light is determined by μ₀ and ε₀ underscores the profound influence of these constants on the nature of reality.

 Historically, the value of μ₀ was intimately linked to the definition of the ampere, the unit of electric current.
-Before the 2019 redefinition of the SI base units, the ampere was defined based on the force between two parallel wires carrying equal currents.
+Still, before the 2019 redefinition of the SI base units, the ampere was defined based on the force between two parallel wires carrying equal currents.
 Specifically, the ampere was defined as the current that, when flowing in two infinitely long, parallel wires separated by one meter in a vacuum, would produce a force of exactly 2 × 10⁻⁷ newtons per meter of length between the wires.
 This definition directly fixed the value of μ₀ to 4π × 10⁻⁷ H/m.
 The redefinition of the ampere in 2019, based on fixing the elementary electric charge, has indirectly fixed the value of μ₀, maintaining its importance while shifting the foundation of the electrical units.

 The Historical Context of Mu Naught

 The historical definition of the ampere, which directly determined μ₀, was a testament to the ingenuity of early experimental physicists.
 They devised clever experiments to measure the force between wires with high precision, allowing them to establish a reliable standard for electric current.
-This standard was crucial for the development of electrical technologies, from telegraphs and electric motors to power grids and electronic devices.
+Also, this standard was crucial for the development of electrical technologies, from telegraphs and electric motors to power grids and electronic devices.
 The legacy of these early pioneers continues to shape our modern world.

 Essential Concepts Related to Mu Naught